jamatali/C-C-Journey/README.md

 3. fstream	A combination of ofstream and ifstream: creates, reads, and writes to files It is considered good practice, and it can clean up unnecessary memory space.

+# C++ Exceptions
+When executing C++ code, different errors can occur: coding errors made by the programmer, errors due to wrong input, or other unforeseeable things.

+When an error occurs, C++ will normally stop and generate an error message.
+The technical term for this is: C++ will throw an exception (throw an error).

+## C++ try and catch
+Exception handling in C++ consist of three keywords: try, throw and catch:
+The try statement allows you to define a block of code to be tested for errors while it is being executed.
+The throw keyword throws an exception when a problem is detected, which lets us create a custom error.
+The catch statement allows you to define a block of code to be executed, if an error occurs in the try block.
+The try and catch keywords come in pairs:

+One can handle any type of exeption by using 3 dots "..." in catch block. this syntax will handle any type of exception when we dont know the throw type.